ueno-aki/Hob/README.md

 Server software for Minecraft: Bedrock Edition, written in Rust.
 It is currently in the early stages of development. 🚧 We are Looking For Developers, think your interested, see how to apply here: <https://discord.gg/bC3wnqm8Uu>

+## Now

+Only supported latest version.
+Compresser is Deflate only.

 ## Acknowlege

 * [feather](https://github.com/feather-rs/feather/blob/main/LICENSE.md)